 I need some kind of control in place, to protect me from myself.
 And measuring everything out to the gram is not the approach I’m looking for.
 I don’t want to have to carry a scale with me at every meal, to cross reference a macro-nutrient table to figure out if I am eating appropriately.
 I want a fairly reliable system that just feels right and that gets the job done.

 Which led me to the fairly cheesy website of Brad Pilon, where I first read about intermittent fasting.
-He’s completely shredded and looks great, but I didn’t really buy what he was selling, until years after reading his articles.
+He’s completely shredded and looks great, but I didn’t really buy what he was selling, until years after first reading his articles.
 A few days each week, he barely eats, maybe 500-600 calories all day, and the other days, he eats like a champ.
 Fun to read, but I didn’t see how that would apply to my life.
 And I made sure it didn’t, for years and years.

 There are many different varieties of intermittent fasting, but they all boil down to this… you restrict the number of hours in the day that you allow yourself to eat, with the idea that over time, maybe over each week, you eat fewer calories than you burn, and you end up losing some weight.
 So basically, eat less, ok, yeah, I’ve heard that one before.